WP-Grogu/ObjectPress/docs/digging-deeper/apis.md

-# API
+# APIs

 ## Introduction

-API routes on ObjectPress are represented by classes.
-You **MUST** set one route per class.
+API routes in ObjectPress are represented by classes.
+You **must** set one route per class.
 ObjectPress automatically manage validation and request setup for you.

 ## Define an API route